tomato645/faceRecognition/README.md

 # faceRecognition
 faceRecognition by python.
-This app recogntion "eyes" only.
+This app recogntion "face" only.
+Press ESC to stop running.